Jules and Jim: Production

-French New Wave
+The score was composed by Georges Delerue.

+Reception and accolades

-Jeanne Moreau incarnates the style of the French New Wave actress.
-The critic Ginette Vincendeau has defined this as, "beautiful, but in a kind of natural way; sexy, but intellectual at the same time, a kind of cerebral sexuality—this was the hallmark of the nouvelle vague woman."
+The film was hailed as a fine example of French New Wave cinema.
+Encyclopaedia Britannica says it "epitomizes the type of groundbreaking cinema that originated in Europe during the postwar years through the 1960s".
+The critic Ginette Vincendeau defined Jeanne Moreau's style as the incarnation of the French New Wave actress: "beautiful, but in a kind of natural way; sexy, but intellectual at the same time, a kind of cerebral sexuality—this was the hallmark of the nouvelle vague woman."

-Music

-According to The New York Times film critic Bosley Crowther, "the emotional content [of the film] is largely carried in the musical score" by Georges Delerue, which he lauded.
+According to The New York Times film critic Bosley Crowther in 1962, "the emotional content [of the film] is largely carried in the musical score" by Georges Delerue, which he lauded.
 The soundtrack was named as one of the "10 best soundtracks" by Time magazine in its "All Time 100 Movies" list.

+The film remains a "cult classic".
+English critic Peter Bradshaw, re-evaluating the film upon its re-release in cinemas in February 2022, gives Jules and Jim 5 out of 5 stars.